 Digital Learning for Staff

 To be prepared for the modern workforce and the complexity of the 21st Century, students should master 21st century learning skills.
-Click HERE to see resources available to teachers to help build students' 21st Century Competencies.
+Click 21st Century Learning to see resources available to teachers to help build students' 21st Century Competencies.

 Connect with teachers across the district who teach what you teach!
 Access the digital curriculum notebooks found within the communities for instructional resources.
-Click HERE to access the codes for Teams to obtain grade level specific content.
+Click Teacher Communities to access the codes for Teams to obtain grade level specific content.

 Learning in a digital world requires access to a range of high-quality online resources.
 WCSD has a rigorous process for selecting, vetting, and approving digital tools for use in WCSD schools.
-Click HERE to learn more about digital tools in WCSD.
+Beginning on July 1, 2020, only approved digital learning tools may be used in WCSD.
+Click Digital Learning Tools to learn more about digital tools in WCSD.

-Click HERE to access resources on how to use Microsoft Teams that apply to your job title.
+Click Getting Started with Teams to access resources on how to use Microsoft Teams and other tools.

 In a digital world, students need regular opportunities to learn how to stay safe and act appropriately online.
-Click HERE to access WCSD's Digital Citizenship resources.
+Click Digital Citizenship to access WCSD's Digital Citizenship resources.

 Computer Science is more than just computer programming.
 It is computational thinking, logical reasoning, critical thinking, and problem-solving.
 WCSD is working to provide more Computer Science and Coding opportunities for students.
-Click HERE to access WCSD's Computer Science and Coding resources.
+Click Computer Science to access WCSD's Computer Science and Coding resources.

 Have a question related to digital learning in WCSD?
-The FAQs HERE answer a variety of common questions.
+Click Frequently Asked Questions to get answers to common questions.

 Notice of Non-Discrimination and Web-Accessibility